Student Organizations at Peirce College

 Induction to the society is based upon academic excellence.

-Candidates for membership in LEX must be in good academic standing at Peirce College as a Paralegal Studies Bachelor of Science student or as a Post-Bachelor Certificate Paralegal Studies student.
+Candidates for membership in LEX honor society must be in good academic standing at Peirce College as a Paralegal Studies Bachelor of Science student or as a Post-Bachelor Certificate Paralegal Studies student.

 Candidates must have a cumulative and major grade point average of 3.5 or higher.

-Currents students can find more information about LEX membership at Peirce College's Paralegal Student Association site at peirceonline.net.
+Current students can find more information about LEX membership by following these directions:

 Legal Studies Student Association (LSSA)